atom-sw/fauxpy/docs/user/start.md

 Figure 7.
 The function in `code/isosceles.py` computes the area of an isosceles triangle.
-This function has a bug on line 13, highlighted in Figure 7.
-The bug occurs because the function returns `base` instead of `area`.
+There is a bug in line 13, highlighted in Figure 7.
+The bug arises because the function returns `base` instead of `area`.

 !!!note
-    Unlike Example 1, in this example, we do not specify the bug location and the patch using comments, as they may bias the LLM during mutant generation.
+    Unlike Example 1, in this example, we do not specify the bug location and patch using comments, as they may bias the LLM during mutant generation.

-The `tests` package contains the project's test suite.
+The `tests` package contains the project's test suite, which includes a single test module, [tests/test_isosceles.py](https://github.com/atom-sw/fauxpy/blob/main/examples/example2/tests/test_isosceles.py) (Figure 8).
-This package includes a single test module, [tests/test_isosceles.py](https://github.com/atom-sw/fauxpy/blob/main/examples/example2/tests/test_isosceles.py) (Figure 8), which consists of one passing test and one failing test (i.e., revealing the bug), both testing the function in `code/isosceles.py`.
+The module consists of one passing test and one failing test (i.e., revealing the bug), both of which test the function in `code/isosceles.py`.

 ``` title="Figure 6: Project structure of Example 2."
 example2/